mrcyberfighter/pyhobdcalc-documentation/pyhodcalc_documentation.rst

     The binar strings must be in form: [-][0b][01].[01] (the \"0b\" identifier is optional).

-    The function can threads 8 bytes values for the integer part from the float, in the C type :ctype:`long long int` value range:
+    The function can threads 8 bytes values for the integer part from the float, in the C type :c:type:`long long int` value range:

         * Maximal integer part value:  9223372036854775807.